This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 -Not permitted to use on an airplane, so for a child under 40lbs you’d need to buy a CARES harness to make the airplane seatbelt safe

--Kids can’t see out the window (can be used with the Delighter booster seat to give them a lift)
+-Kids can’t see out the window (can be used with the Travel Smarter booster seat to give them a lift)

 Final Thoughts on the Ride Safer car seat vest